 Western Australia is blessed with never-ending sunshine, clear skies, vast and varied landscapes and amazing beaches, not to mention a bustling city that has it all great food, exciting nightlife, fantastic beachside location and arguably the friendliest and most down to earth people on the continent.

 Perth airport is a great starting point to explore this dynamic state that is the country's biggest, yet most remote.
-Conveniently, the airport is a brisk 12km (8 miles) from the city's CBD and has 6 million passengers passing through its gates each year as the major international and regional gateway to the West.
+Conveniently, the airport is a brisk 12km (8 miles) from the city's CBD and has more than 6 million passengers passing through its gates each year as the major international and regional gateway to the West.

 Importantly, it is Australia's closest airport to South East Asia, Africa and Europe and the country's fourth biggest airport for passenger traffic.
 Like most other major Australian airports, Perth Airport is undergoing some extensive renovation with a grand plan to have both domestic and international terminals consolidated as one giant terminal on the south eastern side of the airfield some time in the next 15 years.